byCM/User-Profile/readme.md

 >- Add routes to display a profile, edit a profile, and change the password.
 >- Create a “profile” view to display a user profile with the following fields: First Name, Last Name, Email, Date of Birth, Bio and Avatar.
 Include a link to edit the profile.
 >- Create an “edit” view with the route “/profile/edit” that allows the user to edit the user profile with the following fields: First Name, Last Name, Email, Date of Birth, Confirm Email, Bio and Avatar.
->- Validate user input "Date of Birth" field: check for a proper date format (YYYY-MM-DD, MM/DD/YYYY, or MM/DD/YY)
+>- Validate user input "Date of Birth" field: check for a proper date format.
+(YYYY-MM-DD, MM/DD/YYYY, or MM/DD/YY)
 >- Validate user input "Email" field: check that the email addresses match and are in a valid format.
 >- Validate user input "Bio" field: check that the bio is 10 characters or longer and properly escapes HTML formatting.
 >- Add the ability to upload and save a user’s avatar image.